Fighter On Fighter! Breaking Down ‘Marreta!’

 Muay Thai and Capoeira striker, Thiago Santos, will go to war opposite Combat Sambo specialist, Magomed Ankalaev, this Saturday (March 12, 2022) at UFC Vegas 50 inside UFC Apex in Las Vegas, Nevada.

-This fight is make-or-break.
-Santos either upsets the division’s top prospect and returns to the title mix, or that portion of the 38 year old’s career is sadly over.
+In short, this fight is make-or-break.
+Santos either upsets the division’s top prospect and returns to the title mix, or that portion of the 38-year-old’s career is sadly over.

 Let’s take a closer look at his skill set: